WordPress-Phoenix/local-wordpress-development/README.md

 If you are moving existing keys from a previous computer, you'll need to import the keys instead of generating new ones.

 1. Copy the existing keys into the new computer's `~/.ssh` folder.
 2. After copying the keys over, the file permissions will be too open and in some cases won't be accepted when trying to connect to servers.
-To set the correct permissions, run `chmod 600 ~/.ssh/id_rsa` and `chmod 600 ~/.ssh/id_rsa.pub`
+To set the correct permissions, run `chmod 600 ~/.ssh/id_rsa` and `chmod 600 ~/.ssh/id_rsa.pub`.
+It should also be noted that the .ssh folder itself should only be writeable by you (permissions for that would be 700).
-3. It should also be noted that the .ssh folder itself should only be writeable by you (permissions for that would be 700)
+3. Run `ssh-add -k ~/.ssh/id_rsa`.

 ## Configure your ssh forwarding agent